Skip to main content

 Typical Attorney Fee Structures

 There are two types of fee structures that attorneys typically use.
-Typical fee structures include flat fees and hourly fees.
+Typical fee structures include flat fees and hourly rates.
 An attorney will discuss their fee structure with you during your initial consultation.
+An experienced estate planning attorney may charge higher fees than a less experienced attorney.
 Fee structures vary by firm, but below are examples of common fee structures, including:

 1. Flat Fee